 Child migration is quite common in Ethiopia - sometimes forced, sometimes 'voluntarily' (seduced by false promises), children migrate from the poor rural areas to the urban centres, in search for a better life.
 Migrating children are extremely vulnerable to child trafficking and other forms of child exploitation, such as (forced) child labour and child prostitution.
 Moreover, during their trip children on the move are exposed to many dangers, against which they are barely protected.

 Terre des Hommes Netherlands’ integrated Children on the Move programme is aimed at addressing child trafficking and migration along the North Western corridor of Amhara Region, one of the main migration routes in Ethiopia.
 Along this whole corridor we cooperate with local partners who have the best insight in the situation on the ground.
 That way, we can intercept, protect and assist migrating children along the entire route and make best use of our partnerships through referral linkages; for instance, to reunify children with their families, even if they hail from elsewhere in the Region.
-Since sexual exploitation is closely linked to child migration and trafficking, we pay specific attention to child prostitution in the region’s capital Bahir Dar and in stopovers along the main transport route.
+Since child sexual exploitation is closely linked to child migration and trafficking, we pay specific attention to victims in the region’s capital Bahir Dar and in stopovers along the main transport route.

 One of the push factors for children to migrate, is the experience of abuse at home.
 Runaway children are particularly vulnerable to child trafficking and other forms of child exploitation.
 Mastewal (15 years) from Ethiopia ended up in child prostitution.
 Read the story.